tpill90/steam-lancache-prefill/docs/mkdocs/detailed-command-usage/Benchmark.md

 <!-- TODO touch this up -->
 - Portable, no need to login to Steam in order to start download.
 - Able to be used across multiple machines at the same time, without logging in
-- Continous sustained download, combines multiple apps into a single download
+- Continuous sustained download, combines multiple apps into a single download
 - Repeatable, will perform the same download every time
 - Randomized, requests will be completed in a random order